apache/nuttx/configs/sama5d3x-ek/README.txt

         beware that the default version also disables the watchdog.
 You will need a special version of norboot with CONFIG_SAMA5_WDT=y.

+    19. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
+The following configuration will enable the TRNG, /dev/random, and the simple test of /dev/random at apps/examples/ranadom:

+        System Type:
+          CONFIG_SAMA5_TRNG=y                 : Enable the TRNG peripheral

+        Drivers (automatically selected):
+          CONFIG_DEV_RANDOM=y                 : Enable /dev/random

+        Applications -> Examples
+          CONFIG_EXAMPLES_RANDOM=y            : Enable apps/examples/random
+          CONFIG_EXAMPLES_MAXSAMPLES=64       : Default settings are probably OK CONFIG_EXAMPLES_NSAMPLES=8

     STATUS:

       PCK FREQUENCY